travis-ci/docs-travis-ci-com/user/build-stages.md

 You can find more [details here](/user/build-stages/deploy-heroku/).

-### Warming up a cache with expensive dependencies
+## ExampleL Warming up a cache with expensive dependencies

 This example warms up a cache with expensive dependencies in order to optimize test runs: